-For group life insurance, the valuation in the solvency balance sheet is somewhat lower than for the financial statements.
+For group life and non-life insurance, the valuation in the solvency balance sheet is somewhat lower than for the financial statements.
 The main reason is that future margins for Storebrand reduce the liabilities.
-For non-life insurance, the valuation in the solvency balance sheet is almost the same as in the financial statements.

 BASIS FOR CALCULATIONS

 Data sources

 The data are retrieved from the various insurance systems.
 To reduce computation time, similar portfolio data are grouped into model points.